cambridgehackers/connectal/doc/portal.md

 Software messages.
 These interfaces are given on the command line for genxpprojfrombsv

-genxpsprojfrombsv constructs all the hardware and software modules needed to wire up portals.
+xbsvgen constructs all the hardware and software modules needed to wire up portals.
 This is sort of like an RPC compiler for the hardware-software interface.
 However, unlike an RPC each method is asynchronous.